jrom876/sciCalc/README.md

 # sciCalc
-A friendly, expandable user interface (UI) for the Bash CLI, written in C, for calculating various scientific values of use to the RF Hardware Engineer.
+A friendly, expandable user interface (UI) written in C for calculating various scientific values of use to the RF Hardware Engineer.

 To make (update and recompile dependencies), type: